Akechi Castle ruins from Fushimi-juku

 gravestones of the generations of the Akechi family

 Now it is time to ascend to Akechi Castle.
-Akechi Castle was built in 1342 by Toki Yorikane, a member of the Toki clan, who changed his family name to Akechi and founded the Akechi family.
+This Castle was built in 1342 by Toki Yorikane.
+He was a member of the Toki clan, who changed his family name to Akechi and founded the Akechi family.
 The castle was ruled by the Akechi family for more than 200 years until 1556, when it was attacked by Saito Yoshinaga, son of Saito Dosan.
-After the fall of the castle, Mitsuhide Akechi never returned to the area, and Akechi Castle seems to have been abandoned as it was.
+After the fall of the castle, Mitsuhide Akechi never returned to the area, and the castle seems to have been abandoned as it was.

 Akechi Castle has no large-scale defensive facilities.
 And as a mountain castle, it has surprisingly little to offer.
 It is a good place to contemplate history, though.